July 31 (8:30am-12:30pm): How to start Innovative Cohousing Communities

 The closing plenary panel – Opportunities and Challenges in Moving Toward an Age-Friendly Oregon – will feature Oregon leaders addressing the topic Opportunities and Challenges in Moving toward an Age-Friendly Oregon, including: Jerry Cohen, AARP Oregon; Ashley Carson Cottingham, Oregon Aging & People with Disabilities; Morgan Holm, Oregon Public Broadcasting; Dr. Margaret Neal, Portland State University’s Institute on Aging.

 Our mission is to convene forums for current research and to provide tangible tools for professionals working in the interdisciplinary fields of gerontology, as well as for individuals interested in the topic of aging in our community.
-We do this through providing our members quarterly events, a bi-annual yearly conference and other unique networking opportunities.
+We do this through providing our members quarterly events, an annual conference and other unique networking opportunities.

 Those of you that are interested in further involvement with OGA (e.g., board member, educational events, marketing and communications) contact LeAnne @ email@example.com.